AthletiFi/transcript-toolkit/README.md

-# AthletiFi AWS Audio Transcription Tools
+# AWS Audio Transcription Tools

 A collection of tools for transcribing audio files using AWS Transcribe service.
 This toolset includes scripts for processing audio files, managing transcription jobs, and converting AWS transcripts into readable formats.